aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-05-24-a-taste-of-functional-java.md

 }
 ```

 What we did to improve our code is basically just wrapping the invocation of an unsafe method into *Try*.
 Methods have exactly the same meaning as the previous one but it much more readable.
 If the method was successfully executed, the return value will be wrapped into *Try*.
-On the other hand, if an exception occurs it will not interrupt our program, it will be just wrapped into *Try* and we have absolute control about it.
+On the other hand, if an exception occurs it will not interrupt our program, it will be just wrapped into *Try* and we have absolute control over it.
 In *flatMap* block, we first check if *Try* is succeeded and then get its value inside.
-If computation failed, you can extract exception out of Try by invoking a method *getCause*.
+If computation failed, you can extract exception out of *Try* by invoking a method *getCause*.
 If you want a more explicit solution here it is.

 ```java
 public String getUserJsonBetter(final Long id) {